lukastaegert/sinon-auto-restore/README.md

 ### `fromConstructur(ConstructorName)`
 * `getStub()`
-Returns a constructor mimicking the given constructor `ConstructorName`.
+Returns a [`StubConstructor`](#stubconstructor-api) mimicking the given constructor `ConstructorName`.
 This can be especially handy if you use something like
 [rewire](https://github.com/jhnns/rewire) or [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire) for dependency
 injection.
 When called with `new`, this constructor creates an object containing stubs for any methods of the prototype object of
 `ConstructorName`.
 See also below for additional methods of the `StubConstructor`.